Mag-el-Ronh/Documark/README.md

  > $ pip install jinja2

-## Notizen zur Umsetzung von Markdown in Commonmark.js
+## Reference inforamation from Markdown.pl to modern Commonmark.js

 Documark is a python library.
 For this project is used commonmark (python).
 Commonmark is a python portation orf reference commonmark.js. commonmarj.js is more consistant and strict than original markdown.pl.
 [talk.commonmark.org/t/mistletoe-a-fast-extensible-commonmark-implementation-in-pure-python](https://talk.commonmark.org/t/mistletoe-a-fast-extensible-commonmark-implementation-in-pure-python/2835)